-Do you want support as you take the next step toward a change or goal?
+Do you want reliable support on the next step toward a change or goal?

-Would you like practical guidance from someone who has successfully navigated transitions for decades?
+Would you like guidance from someone who has successfully navigated transitions for decades?

 Coaching is integrated with all my professional roles and life experiences.
-It’s built on my natural strengths, proven adult learning practices, and broad, deep interpersonal communication expertise (including exceptional listening and interviewing skills).
-It differs somewhat from the coaching that has grown rapidly since the 1990s, when titles like “life coach,” and “executive coach” became common.
+It’s built on my natural strengths, teaching-learning knowledge, and broad, deep interpersonal communication expertise (e.g., exceptional listening and interviewing skills).
+It differs somewhat from the coaching that has grown rapidly since the 1990s, when “life coaches,” and “executive coaches” became common.

-After working closely with many coaches I’ve learned about diverse ways people are led to this work.
-I started as a communication skills expert, with a talent for helping people connect with self and others.
-The “coach” title was given to me by a bank vice president who called me his “secret weapon coach.”
-Around the same time (early 1990s), I was asked to “save the jobs” of 12 physicians at risk for malpractice lawsuits.
-They were prescribed group interpersonal communication training plus individual sessions.
-While I had not planned to be a coach, I had been been doing coaching related work as a paid professional since 1987.
-Clients started requesting my help to sort out issues beyond workplace communication, and recommended me as “Coach Julie.”
-By the mid 1990s I was recognized as a leading coach in the Cleveland, Ohio, area and my article about the “new” coaching profession was published in Ohio’s biggest newspaper.
+While I had not planned to call myself a coach, for years, I had been been coaching professionally.
+Clients started requesting help with issues beyond workplace communication, and recommended me as “Coach Julie.”
+By the mid 1990s I was recognized as a leading coach in the Cleveland, Ohio, area and my article about the “new” coaching profession was published in the Plain Dealer, Ohio’s biggest newspaper.

-This broad, traditional definition of “coach” fits me best, because I am a teacher (from the Cambridge Dictionary):
+This broad, traditional definition fits me best, because I am a teacher (from the Cambridge Dictionary):

 COACH noun (TEACHER)